 At 6’3”, the first thing everyone notices about Rexx Life Raj is that he’s tall.
 More than that, he’s large, as the former Division I Boise State football player still retains the frame that made him a force out on the gridiron.
 It’s tempting to say that the Bay Area native is larger than the life in his name, if not for the calming energy that radiates from Raj’s presence.
 It’s more that he’s large as life.
 He vibes on a secret zen frequency, a powerful being that doesn’t need to remind the room of that power, a California redwood that dressed up as the man who just dropped one of the smoothest rap albums of late 2019.

-Rexx Life Raj stopped by HollywoodLife and chatted about the new album; about the “different energies” and “new elements” that come with collaborating with artists like Bas and Jay Prince; and what song of his the Golden State Warriors should be blasting to help them get out of their current slump.
+Rexx Life Raj stopped by HollywoodLife and chatted about the new album; about the “different energies” and “new elements” that come with collaborating with artists like Bas and Jay Prince; and what song of his that the Golden State Warriors should be blasting to help them get out of their current slump.

 HollywoodLife: Father Figure 3: Somewhere Out There is now out.
 You’ve said that this FF project is about “growth in the music you’re doing and personal growth.”
 What would you say is your biggest “personal growth” since Father Figure 2?